dani8439/well-grounded-rubyist/sample_code/chapter_six/notes2.md

 `puts(array.map) do |n| n * 10 end`

 In the second case, the code block is interpreted as being part of the call to `puts`, not the call to `map`.
-And if you call `puts` with a block, it ignores the blcok.
+And if you call `puts` with a block, it ignores the block.
 So the `do/end` version is really equivalent to

 `puts array.map`

 And that's why we get an enumerator.

-The call to `map` using a `do/end`-style code block ullustrates thef act that if you supply a code block but the method you call doesn't see it (or doesn't look for it), no error occurs: methods aren't obliged to yield, and many methods (including `map`) have well defined behaviors for cases where there's a code block and cases where there isn't.
+The call to `map` using a `do/end`-style code block illustrates the fact that if you supply a code block but the method you call doesn't see it (or doesn't look for it), no error occurs: methods aren't obliged to yield, and many methods (including `map`) have well defined behaviors for cases where there's a code block and cases where there isn't.
 If a method seems to be ignoring a block that you expect it to yield to, look closely at the precedence rules and make sure the block really is available to the method.

 We'll continue looking at iterators and iteration by doing with several built-in Ruby iterators what we did with `loop`: examining the method and then implementing our own.
 We'll start with a method that's a slight refinement of `loop`:`times`.